octodns/octodns/CONTRIBUTING.md

 # Contributing

 Hi there!
-We're thrilled that you'd like to contribute to OctoDNS.
+We're thrilled that you'd like to contribute to octoDNS.
 Your help is essential for keeping it great.

 Please note that this project adheres to the [Contributor Covenant Code of Conduct](/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.